getsolus/help-center-docs/docs/packaging/testing-a-package.md

 ## For Updated Packages: Return to the Repository Version

 It is a good idea to uninstall the package you built, and return to the repository version, once you are done testing.
 To do this, run the following command on the main application.
-For example, if you just built `tree`:
+For example, if you just built and tested `tree`:

 ```bash
 sudo eopkg it --reinstall tree